 - Once dissolved, withdraw the appropriate amount of the reconstituted solution according to calculated dose based upon the patient's Body Surface Area. - Confirm the dose and concentration in the syringe prior to use (check that the syringe is marked as intravenous administration). - Inject the solution as a 3-5 second bolus intravenous injection through a peripheral or central intravenous catheter into a vein. - Flush the peripheral or intravenous catheter with sterile, 9 mg/ml (0.9%) sodium chloride solution.

-Bortezomib 3.5 mg powder for solution for injection IS FOR SUBCUTANEOUS OR INTRAVENOUS USE.
+Bortezomib Hospira IS FOR SUBCUTANEOUS OR INTRAVENOUS USE ONLY.
 Do not give by other routes.
 Intrathecal administration has resulted in death.

 3. DISPOSAL